vipulnaik/working-drafts/eaf/in-favor-of-wealth-based-rather-than-income-based-donations-goals.md

 separating "how much" from "where" to donate](https://forum.effectivealtruism.org/posts/4R5f4ntM6t3GLoLTw/donor-strategies-for-separating-how-much-from-where-to).
-That post was focused on deciding the "how much" to donate versus the "where" to donate, and in particular on the benefits of predetermined rules of how much to donate.
+That post was focused on deciding the "how much" to donate versus the "where" to donate, and in particular on the pros and cons of predetermined rules of how much to donate.
 This post adds a further dimension to the "how much" question by distinguishing the prevailing income-based approach from the wealth-based approach.
 This